yeti/viper-generator/README.md

 ## Basic Usage
 Run the following command
 ```
-sudo python dependency_generator.py ./file.json /path/to/desired/directory
+sudo python dependency_generator.py ./file.json /path/to/desired/directory --existing
 ```
 where:
 1. ./file.json is the path to a json file with attributes outline below
-2. /path/to/desired/directory is the directory in which the generated files will be saved
+2. /path/to/desired/directory is the directory in which the generated files will be saved (Optional) 3  The '--existing' flag is added when adding a new module to an existing project

 ### JSON File
 The JSON file should outline the modules to be created in the script.
 For each module, you must supply a module name and the list of views in that module.
 The JSON file should